 Sauteed Asparagus with Melted Gorgonzola and Pine Nuts (Video)

 This Sauteed Asparagus with Melted Gorgonzola and Pine Nuts was completely amazing; if you like asparagus and Gorgonzola you will love this combination!
 And this side dish treat is low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Asparagus Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make

 Sauteed Asparagus with Melted Gorgonzola and Pine Nuts!